 It is entirely possible and legal to maintain conservation and organic principles on a farm while also being in compliance with the Food Safety Modernization Act (FSMA).
-You can learn more and access loads of resources on FSMA in the Farmer Services Food Safety Resources pages.
+You can learn more and access loads of resources on FSMA in the Farmer Services Food Safety Resources page.

 Many farmers expand beyond just selling raw agricultural products.
 When you process a raw agricultural product from wheat berries into flour or raw tomatoes into canned tomato sauce you are making a value-added product.
 There are a variety of California state level regulations and federal food safety regulations for these products.
-You can learn more and access loads of resources on FSMA in the Farmer Services Food Safety Resources pages.
+You can learn more and access loads of resources on FSMA in the Farmer Services Food Safety Resources page.

-FOOD SAFETY RESOURCES
+RECENT FOOD SAFETY RESOURCES

 This interview is part of our Food Safety Modernization Act (FSMA) case study series.
 In earlier case studies we interviewed other farmers and they talked